 Guests are recommended to carry enough food as well as drinks to last them throughout their stay within the park.
-Cooking may be organized by the staff of the camp and also other additional diet for example chicken plus goat meat may be organized from the close by community intended for visitors that plan to stay for a longer time.
+Cooking may be organized by the staff of the camp and also other additional diets for example chicken plus goat meat may be organized from the close-by community intended for visitors that plan to stay for a longer time.